 3. Relinquish Control

 You may feel the pressure to fix everything for your child, but you can’t fix this.
 You can support and love but part of supporting and loving your child is allowing them to feel the consequences of their decisions.
 They must experience repercussions.
-There’s a good chance you won’t like many of their behaviors, which can include lying, stealing, or breaking the law in other ways.
+There’s a good chance you won’t like many of their behaviors, including lying, stealing, or breaking the law in other ways.
 They may burn relationships as the addiction rages.
-You can’t fix this situation and trying to control your loved one will possibly push them away.
+You can’t fix this situation, and trying to control your loved one will possibly push them away.
 Your son or daughter has to be ready to get well.
 You cannot force them or save them.
 Holding onto your need to fix or control them or the situation will only frustrate you and cause friction with your child.
 Release the misconception that you can solve this problem.